 What are examples of former students’ theses?

-You will find a complete list below under Sample MA Theses page.
+You will find a complete list under Sample MA Theses page.

 What are the research interests of your faculty?We have faculty that specialize in archaeology, medical, environmental, biological, and cultural anthropology.
-Geographic areas include Africa, Latin America, South and Southeast Asia, the Pacific islands, and the U.S. See the faculty page for detailed information.
+Geographic areas include Africa, Latin America, South and Southeast Asia, the Pacific islands, and the U.S. See the faculty or research pages for more information.

 I have a definite interest in anthropology.
 With whom can I discuss my interests?

-Review the department’s faculty page and contact faculty who are working in various areas that interest you.
+Review the department’s faculty or research pages and contact faculty who are working in various areas that interest you.
 You can also contact the graduate advisor for general information about the program and current graduate students.

 Does your program admit students for the spring semester?